Industry 4.0 - Advanced Manufacturing Industry Training

 • Machine Tool

-This theory-based course aims to establish a strong foundation for understanding feed and speed considerations in machining across diverse materials.
+Principles of Machining - This theory-based course aims to establish a strong foundation for understanding feed and speed considerations in machining across diverse materials.
 Dive into essential formulas, calculations, and industry-standard reference materials for CNC mill and lathe programming.
-Explore key aspects of maintenance, cutting tools, and work holding commonly used in the industry
+Explore key aspects of maintenance, cutting tools, and work holding commonly used in the industry12

 • Expanding Manufacturing Skills